ornellion/100DaysOfCode/OVERVIEW-Round1.md

 ### R1D11
 Started learning about HTML tables.
 Finished Learn CSS by Buildig a Set of Marker.

-Started Learn HTML forms by Building a Registration From 15/65.
+Started Learn HTML forms by Building a Registration Form 15/65.

+###
+Completed HTML tables + associated quiz and project.
+Building a Registration Form Progress: 40/65.